 8. Effect of Final Capital Assessment Resolution.
-Colitar Project Assessments shall be established upon adoption of the Fi al Capital Project Resolution.
-The adoption of the Final Capital Project Resolution shall be the final adjudication of the issues presented (including, but not limited to, the with a of assessment, the Capital Project Assessment Roll, the plans and specifications, the estimated Capital Cost of the Capital Project, the levy and lien of the Capital Project Assessments and the interest rate the Capital Project Assessments shall bear (including the date from which such interest shall accrue) unless proper steps shall be initiated in a court of competent jurisdiction to secure relief within 20 days from the date of Board action on the Final Capital Project Resolution.
+Capital Project Assessments shall be established upon adoption of \overline{z}^j the Final Capital Project Resolution.
+The adoption of the Final Ξ Capital Project Resolution shall be the final adjudication of the issues presented (including, but not limited to, the method of assessment, the Capital Project Assessment Roll, the plans and specifications, the estimated Capital Cost of the Capital Project, the levy and lien of the Capital Project Assessments and the interest rate the Capital Project Assessments shall bear (including the date from which such interest shall accrue) unless proper steps shall be initiated in a court of competent jurisdiction to secure relief within 20 days from the date of Board action on the Final Capital Project Resolution.
 Notice of the lien of the Capital Project Assessments shall be recorded in the Official Records Book in the Office of the Clerk.
-Such notice shall provide in general the locations of the property which are assessed and direct interested parties to the Capital Project Assessment Roll, upon The Final Capital Project Resolution shall approval thereof. provide for the rate of interest or the method of determining the rate of interest (payable either in advance or in arrears) which the Capital Project Assessments shall bear, including the date from which such interest shall accrue.
-The amount of the Capital Project Assessment against any lot or parcel which may be reduced or abated, unless the non-ad valorem assessment upon the entire Benefit Unit or Benefit Area be reduced or abated, may be made chargeable against the applicable Benefit Unit or Benefit Area at large.
-Notwithstanding the foregoing, if the Board has elected to include as an additional element of Capital Cost a contingency amount to offset any errors in the Capital Project Assessment Roll, the foreign of property having the characteristics described in the Final Cop tal Assessment Resolution may petition for relief within one year of the date such Final Capital Assessment Resolution is adopted.
+Such notice shall provide in general the locations of the property which are assessed and direct interested parties to the Capital Project Assessment Roll, upon approval thereof.
+The Final Capital Project Resolution shall provide for the rate of interest or the method of determining the rate of interest (payable either in advance or in arrears) which the Capital Project Assessments shall bear, including the date from The amount of the Capital which such interest shall accrue.
+Project Assessment against any lot or parcel which may be reduced or abated, unless the non-ad valorem assessment upon the entire Benefit Unit or Benefit Area be reduced or abated, may be made chargeable against the applicable Benefit Unit or Benefit Area at large.
+Notwithstanding the foregoing, if the Board has elected to include as an additional element of Capital Cost a contingency amount to offset any errors in the Capital Project Assessment Roll, amount to offset any errors in the Capital Project Assessment Roll, the owners of property having the characteristics described in the Final Capital Assessment Resolution may petition for relief within one year of the date such Final Capital Assessment Resolution is adopted.

-9. Payment of Capital Project Assessments. specifically authorized and approved by the Tax Collector, no prepayments of Capital Project Assessments shall be accepted.
+9. Payment of Capital Project Assessments.
+Unless specifically authorized and approved by the Tax Collector, no prepayments of Capital Project Assessments shall be accepted.
 All Capital Project Assessments shall be payable in installments (in the manner provided by resolution of the Board), with interest on the outstanding balance (payable either in advance or in arrears) at the rate and from the date set by the Final Capital Project Resolution.
 Capital Project Assessments shall be collected in the manner set forth in Section 15 hereof.
-Subject to the provisions of paragraphs 10 and 11 hereof, if bonds or notes are issued pursuant to this ordinance or if existing obligations remain outstanding, the Capital Project Assessments shall bear interest at a rate not to exceed one percent above the true interest cost of such bonds, notes and existing obligations (provided the true interest cost on the bonds, notes and existing obligations may include any ongoing expenses related to the bonds, notes and existing obligations or collection of the Capital Project Assessments), from the date the Final Capital Project Resolution is adopted or such other date as the Board may provide by resolution, payable in each of the succeeding number of years which the .
-And shall determine by resolution, not exceeding 20.
+Subject to the provisions of paragraphs 10 and 11 hereof, if bonds or notes are issued pursuant to this ordinance or if existing obligations remain outstanding, the Capital Project Assessments shall bear interest at a rate not to exceed one percent above the true interest cost of such bonds, notes and existing obligations (provided the true interest cost on the bonds, notes and existing obligations may include any ongoing expenses related to the bonds, notes and existing obligations or collection of the Capital Project Assessments), from the date the Final Capital Project Resolution is adopted or such other date as the Board may provide by resolution, payable in each of the succeeding number of years which the Board shall determine by resolution, not exceeding 20.